 A resale certificate is a document that allows businesses to buy products without paying sales tax on them as long as they plan to resell those items to customers, who will then pay the tax.
 As a seller, you can also accept resale certificates from others looking to buy for resale.

-In Arkansas, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
+In West Virginia, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
 The issuance of the certificates is always done in good faith that the seller would report tax on the final sale of the items.

-You can fill out the Arkansas Exemption Certificate (Form ST 391) provided by Arkansas after you receive your sales tax permit.
-You can also fill out the Streamlined Sales and Use Tax Certificate of Exemption if you would like to get sales tax exemption for multiple states simultaneously.
+To get a resale certificate in West Virginia, you only need to fill out the Streamlined Sales and Use Tax Certificate of Exemption.
+This certificate will also give you sales tax exemption for multiple states simultaneously once approved.
 If you don’t want the hassle of registering, sign up for our all-inclusive service that includes sales tax registration.

 Need help?
-Read our blog: How to Get an Arkansas Resale Certificate for your Business
+Read our blog: How to Get a West Virginia Resale Certificate for your Business

 The Streamlined Sales Tax (SST) is an initiative to simplify and standardize sales tax regulations across multiple states.
-Arkansas is a party to this program, meaning it follows the uniform rules and definitions established by SST.
+West Virginia is a party to the program, meaning it follows the uniform rules and definitions established by SST.

-Check with the Arkansas Revenue Services for the most current information on Arkansas’s participation in the Streamlined Sales Tax initiative.
+Check with the West Virginia Tax Division for the most current information on West Virginia’s participation in the Streamlined Sales Tax initiative.

-In Arkansas, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
+In West Virginia, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
 To figure out the total sales tax for your calculation, you’ll need to add up the rates for the state, county, and city (if applicable) where your transaction occurs.

 Here’s an example.
-Suppose an out-of-state seller satisfies the economic nexus criteria in Arkansas and sells to a customer in Little Rock, AR, with a ZIP code of 72201.
+Suppose an out-of-state seller satisfies the economic nexus criteria in West Virginia and sells to a customer in Charleston, WV, with a ZIP code of 25301.
 In that case, the seller has to charge the customer a total sales tax, which can be broken down as follows:

 |